nccshecodes/shecodes-2020/src/posts/2021-09-27/technical-interview-code-test.md

 The one time this did go well for me was when the test was used as content for the next stage.
 Digging into the <em>whys</em> behind the technical choices and what else I might have achieved with more time.
 It gave me a chance to get a feel for what day to day might look like at this particular company.
 Did I feel comfortable with how I was challenged?
 Was I able to challenge back?
 Was the conversation constructive?

 The other interviews?
-Well, as a junior most of the time I didn't get a response which I guess means it wasn't what they were looking for.
+Well, as a junior most of the time I didn't get a response which I guess means that the submission wasn't what they were looking for.
 But feedback is rare so I can only guess.

 To the few who did take the time to offer feedback, thank you.
 Each of you helped me to keep the rejection in perspective and work on making the next submission stronger.